Skip to Content

 Other optional additions include fruit, berries, chocolate shavings, and really anything you want.

-Semolina pudding has been eaten in Europe since Roman times, and the recipe book of Apicius recommends almonds, raisins, and raisin wine.
+Semolina porridge has been eaten in Europe since Roman times, and the recipe book of Apicius recommends almonds, raisins, and raisin wine.

 Is semolina porridge healthy?